-3. Start and Finish Daily Meeting at the same time every day.
-A well run daily meeting can finish in 15 minutes.
-The DAD Framework ask team members to forecast their work and answering the question of whether they foresee any upcoming problems.
-The Team Lead should ensure that the daily meeting does not digress into long discussions.
+3. Start and finish the daily coordination meeting at the same time every day.
+A well run coordination meeting can finish in 15 minutes.
+The Team Lead should ensure that the coordination meeting does not digress into long discussions.
 A great phrase to encourage your team to use is “I am available after daily meeting to discuss this topic in detail”.

-4. Communicate updates from Management and upcoming deadlines.
-The daily meeting is a great way to provide instructions and updates from Management as well as upcoming deadlines.
+4. Communicate updates from other parts of the organization and upcoming deadlines.
+The coordination meeting is a great way to provide instructions and updates from management as well as upcoming deadlines.
 You can even summarize emails that have already been sent out to reinforce key topics such as if there are new coding standards or techniques the company is encouraging to increase the quality of the products.

 5. Visualize the workflow to help achieve a smooth flow of delivery.
-The Team Lead needs to drive adoption of this practice and should check for all the following: new work (stories or defects) assigned to your team since last daily meeting, work that is not properly planned out (missing tasks or tasks missing owners), blocks preventing Team Members from proceeding, high priority work not started, work lingering in a particular status too long.
+The Team Lead needs to drive adoption of this practice and should check for all the following: New work (stories or defects) assigned to your team since the last coordination meeting, work that is not properly planned out (missing tasks or tasks missing owners), blocks preventing Team Members from proceeding.
 Tools can help view these details quickly but if you do not have a tool that can display this information you can solicit this input from your team.
-During the daily meeting you may not have time to capture all the details when you find something that needs investigation so make a note to yourself and follow up after the meeting.
+During the coordination meeting you may not have time to capture all the details when you find something that needs investigation so make a note to yourself and follow up after the meeting.
 Visualizing the workflow is a great way to uncover work in progress (WIP) that is stalled and limiting WIP is as an essential component of Lean Principles.

 6. Demo early and demo often.
-DAD teams will perform a demo to key stakeholders at the end of each construction iteration however there is no reason why you cannot hold a demo during the construction iteration if the product is complete and stable enough to show to a key stakeholder.
+DAD teams typically perform a demo to key stakeholders at the end of each construction iteration.
+However, there is no reason why you cannot hold a demo during the construction iteration if the product is complete and stable enough to show to a key stakeholder.
 Showing early demos is another way to encourage active stakeholder participation.

 9. Train a backup Team Lead.
-A key principle of DAD process framework is to be learning oriented and this is an indicator that training needs to be a priority in for your organization to reap the full benefits of the DAD framework.
-The day your are out sick the your team should not notice because you have a fully trained back up Team Lead to run the daily meeting and handle all Team Lead responsibilities.
+A key principle of DAD process framework is to be learning oriented.
+This implies that training needs to be a priority in for your organization to reap the full benefits of the DAD framework.
+The day you are out sick the your team should not notice because you have a fully trained back up Team Lead to run the daily meeting and handle all Team Lead responsibilities.
 A best practice is to perform training in private with team members who want to pursue this opportunity.
 Let them know you will help them and encourage them.
 Remember your role as Team Lead includes serving the Team, there is no better way to serve the team than to make sure they don’t get stalled just because your are not available.

 11. Master the art of story decomposition – There is no better way to set your team up for success than to ensure that stories your team is assigned to an Iteration are small enough that they can be released (not just constructed) within an Iteration.
 This area of expertise is one of the hardest to master.
 Imagine the Product Owner saying I cannot make a smaller story out of a two-way data exchange such as a consumer credit exchange between two systems.
 The Product Owner can argue that this story cannot be broken down any further because doing so would not provide any business value.
 An appropriate response from the Team Lead would be that the Team has estimated the story point of 5 points to do the complete process and you only have 3 points to assign to the team.
 The Team Lead can break this story down into sending and receiving and processing the consumer credit information and they could ask the Product Owner which business scenario they would like to have delivered first: sending the customer information to the credit provider or processing the results from the credit provider?
 If the Product Owner says both then the Team Lead can explain that you will not work on this story and instead will find another 3 point story if the Product Owner does not feel that creating 2 separate stories is appropriate.
 In this scenario the Team Lead is providing a good option to the Product Owner while simultaneously staying committed to following good planning practices.
 DAD Teams and Team members are self-disciplined because they only commit to as much work as they can accomplish.

-12. Foster and environment where the Team takes credit for victory and accepts responsibility for mistakes.
+12. Foster an environment where the Team takes credit for victory and accepts responsibility for mistakes.
 As Team Lead you can set the tone to ensure that blaming individuals for mistakes is not accepted.
 Instead, find out what actions the Team could have performed to prevent the mistake.
-If you are following the recommendation of the DAD Framework to have team members perform multiple roles (such as crafting requirements and testing) then you will find that team members are much more likely to provide honest feedback that can correct past mistakes.
+If you are following the recommendations of the DA Framework to have team members be generalizing specialists then you will find that team members are much more likely to provide honest feedback that can correct past mistakes.
 When Team Members understand that they can be completely open about what needs to change to improve processes you will see them demonstrate ownership and innovate in ways you cannot imagine.
 The sum of the parts is truly greater than the whole in a well run DAD Team.